ESA title

 Customers can either purchase Muon to be incorporated on their own satellite platform, or they can purchase Gluon as a full-fledged satellite platform.
 In addition, customers get the digital twin of the purchased hardware to a simulator provided by ReOrbit, which allows the customer to de-risk their mission, train their operators, test updates on the flight software configurations and plan procedures related to their mission.

 The software and avionics stack is designed to ensure at least 2.5Gbps data flow across its architecture, and to autonomously perform corrective measures to guarantee a 95% uptime or system availability.
+The product architecture of ReOrbit Muon, showcasing also the connectivity between different Muon-powered satellites, can be seen in the following image:

 Failure Detection, Isolation and Recovery (FDIR) ensures that off-nominal conditions will not spread and escalate into mission-critical failures.
 The FDIR module contains self-diagnostics capabilities to flag long-time off nominal trends and perform automated corrective actions to increase uptime.

-API implements a request-response protocol all customers flying ReOrbit Muon can interact with from their own on-board computers to access to Ukko services.
+The Autonomous Flight Control and Station Keeping module ensures spacecraft maintain orbital geometry with minimum use of humans in the loop.
+The API implements a request-response protocol all customers flying ReOrbit Muon can interact with from their own on-board computers to access to Ukko services.
 The API runs fully inside the Muon bundle.

 Added Value

-The core value for the customers comes from enabling a satellite that is flexible and configurable, reducing time-to-orbit, cost-to-orbit and operational costs.
+The core value for customers comes from enabling a satellite that is flexible and configurable, reducing time-to-orbit, cost-to-orbit and operational costs.
 ReOrbit is able to achieve this by:

 • Integrating standardized and flight-proven satellite subsystems to reduce non-recurring engineering and lead time of the full satellite by means of adopting standard, modular form-factors and data interfaces